obenchekroun/hadistory/README.md

 - `Story mode` where the script will chose a story from `stories/` subfolders at random and goes through each page in order, after each press, It takes approx. 35s to show an image on RPi5
 - `AI mode`, an AI mode where the script will use stable diffusion and ollma-infered model to creat a one page novel story, with execution taking ~18 minutes on a pi5 and ~40min on a RPi2.

-A switch (or simply grounding the switch pin) allows to switch from one mode to the other.
+A button allows to switch from one mode to the other.

 The LED act as a status indicator : the LED is fully lit when waiting for button press, and fading regularly when generating a story.